elijahr/lintball/README.md

 ### Ignore patterns

-By default, lintball will not check any files matching the following patterns:
+By default, lintball will not check files matching the following globs:

 ```sh
 */.build/*